litmuschaos/litmus-docs/website/docs/faq.md

 ### Does Litmusctl support actions that are currently performed from the portal dashboard?

-For now, you can createchaos delegates and projects, also you can get thechaos delegates and project details by using litmusctl.
+For now, you can create chaos delegates and projects, also you can get the chaos delegates and project details by using litmusctl.
 To know more about litmusctl please refer to the [documentation of litmusctl](https://github.com/litmuschaos/litmusctl/blob/master/Usage.md).

-### What is the minimum system requirement to run Portal andchaos delegate together?
+### What is the minimum system requirement to run Portal and chaos delegate together?

 To run LitmusPortal you need to have a minimum of 1 GiB memory and 1 core of CPU free.